KaiJayaram/Starcraft-Replay-Scanner-Installer/README.md

 Everything except details is autofilled (details is for you to list any notes you might have about the game)

 # Installation
 Download this repo using the clone/download button above.
-Then double click the install.bat file to run it and follow the prompts.
+Then double click the SRSInstaller.exe file to run the installer.

 # Usage